bauripalash/fossurl/README.md

 * **Thanks to**
 * [The Noun Project for the dragonfly icon on homepage](https://thenounproject.com/search/?q=dragonfly&i=2415046)
 * [The Noun Project for the dragonfly icon on README](https://thenounproject.com/search/?q=dragonfly&i=1451640) [(Both are Licensed under CC BY 3.0 US)](https://creativecommons.org/licenses/by/3.0/us/)
+* [Anthony Arutyunov](https://github.com/AnthonyArutyunov) for hosting Jsconnect.com

 ---
 * **⚠ Warning :**

 Please Don't Use FossUrl to shorten any sensitive Information , important files or any other sensitive things which can create privacy issues for an individual or a company or an organisation.

-**Keep in mind that your shortened links will be valid for only 30 days, due to [Jsconnect.com limitations](https://jsonconnect.com/)**.
+Keep in mind that your shortened links will be valid for only 30 days, due to [Jsconnect.com limitations](https://jsonconnect.com/).

 * **Sponsor :**
 [![BrowserStack](./static/browserstack.svg)](https://browserstack.com)